German FDP leader calls on Germany to recognise Russian Crimea; end sanctions on Russia

 We have to get out of the dead-end situation.
 To break a taboo, I fear that we must see the Crimea as a permanent provisional arrangement, at least for now.

-In making this call Lindner made the obviously true point that the sanctions are now working in that they have failed to change Russian policy.
-The result is that relations between Germany and Russia and between Russia and Europe are suffering, as are the commercial ties between them.
+In making this call Lindner made the obviously true point that the sanctions are not working in that they have failed to change Russian policy.
+The result is that relations between Germany and Russia and between Russia and Europe are suffering, as are the commercial ties between them, to no purpose.

 The FDP is one of the important historic parties of Germany.
 For much of German history since the end of the Second World War it has held the balance in the Bundestag between the CDU/CSU on the right and the SPD on the left, deciding which of these two blocs would form the government with the FDP the junior coalition partner.